 Pure Comparative Fault

-States recognizing the pure comparative fault rule of accident liability allow parties to collect for damages even if they are 99 percent at fault.
+States recognizing the pure comparative fault rule of accident liability allow parties to collect damages even if they are 99% at fault.
 However, the amount of damages is limited by the party's actual degree of fault.
-So if a drunk driver is predominately to blame for an accident, but makes an injury claim because the other driver had a burned out taillight, he or she may collect a minimal amount of damages.
-Nearly one-third of states follow this rule, including California, Florida, and New York.
+Thirteen states follow this rule, including California, Florida, and New York.

 Modified Comparative Fault

-The majority of states follow the modified comparative fault model, which is split into two distinct categories: the 50 percent bar rule and the 51 percent bar rule.
-In states following the 50 percent rule (including Colorado and Utah), a party that is 50 percent or more responsible for an accident may not recover any damages.
-In states adhering to the 51 percent rule, a party may not recover if he or she is 51 percent at fault.
+The majority of states follow the modified comparative fault model, which is split into two distinct categories: the 50% bar rule and the 51% bar rule.
+In states following the 50% rule, a party that is 50% or more responsible for an accident may not recover any damages.
+In states adhering to the 51% rule, a party may not recover if they are 51% at fault.

-Have Specific Questions About Comparative Negligence?
-Ask a Lawyer
+Questions About Comparative Negligence?
+Ask a Personal Injury Lawyer

-It's normal to feel overwhelmed by the complexities of negligence law, particularly when you may be at least partially at fault for your injuries.
-If you're filing a lawsuit, or defending against one, if you have questions about comparative negligence rules you owe it to yourself to speak with a seasoned car accident lawyer who can provide personalized legal advice and guide you through the lawsuit process in your personal injury case.
+Whether you're an accident victim filing a lawsuit or defending against one, if you have questions about comparative negligence rules you owe it to yourself to speak with a seasoned personal injury attorney.
+They can provide personalized legal advice and guide you through the lawsuit process in your personal injury case.